HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/todo/index.md

 HCL Domino REST API provides secure REST API access into HCL Domino.
 This tutorial will walk you through:

 - Importing the XPages ToDo Application.
-- Configuring it for validated Keep API access.
+- Configuring it for validated Domino REST API access.
 - Adding validation to ensure status cannot be set to an invalid value.
-All steps will be done via the KeepAdmin GUI.
+All steps will be done via the Domino REST API Admin UI.

 <div class="panel panel-info">
 **Note**